Statistical Inference in Large Multi-way Networks: Experiments

 \subsection{Real data}

-We study health insurance claims data that cover the universe of physician consultations in metropolitan France over the years 2016 to 2018.\footnote{More details on data are provided in Appendix~\ref{app:health}.} In May 2017, the fees charged by general practitioners (GPs) belonging to the regulated sector\footnote{The majority of French GPs are subject to fee regulation.
-In January 2016, only 8.6\% of GPs can charge fees in excess of the regulated level.} have increased by 8.7\%.
-Using a difference-in-differences approach at the doctor level, we find that the stronger financial incentives have caused physician activity (as measured by number of visits) to rise by approximately 10\% (see Appendix~\ref{app:health} for details about the considered control groups and specifications, as well as Table~\ref{tab:activity:jt}).
+We exploit health insurance claims data that cover the universe of physician consultations in France over the years 2016 to 2018.
+The vast majority of French generalist practitioners (GPs) are subject to fee regulation.
+In May 2017, the government increased the regulatory fee level by 8.7\%.
+Our goal is to assess how this reform has affected the network of doctors-patients connections.
+A difference-in-differences analysis shows that the stronger financial incentives have caused physician activity (as measured by number of visits) to rise by approximately 10\%.
+See Appendix~\ref{app:health} for detail about the data, the considered control groups and the evaluation method.

-Given the strong policy concern about care accessibility, it is important to understand how the reform has affected potential patients.
-Have certain categories of patients (patients with chronic diseases, women, elderly patients, patients living in medically undeserved areas, low-income patients, etc.) been disproportionately affected by the reform?
-Has the reform caused patients to seek care further away from their home?
-To answer these questions, we need to perform the analysis at the doctor-patient level rather than at the doctor level.
-Using a three-way model and controlling for dyads fixed effects allows to estimate how the reform has changed the doctor-patient connections.
-To illustrate the method, we highlight in this subsection the role of two variables: patient sex and geographic distance (spatial accessibility).
+Given the strong policy concern about geographic access to physician services, it is important to understand how the reform has transformed the patient-doctor network in the spatial dimension.
+Has the reform generated encounters of doctors and patients located further apart?
+Using a three-way model and controlling for dyads fixed effects allows to estimate how the reform has affected the geography of doctor-patient connections.
+We compare below the standard PPML estimator, the analytical correction of \cite{weidner2021bias}, hereafter ``PPML (Debiased)'', and our Polyads estimator.
+As explained above, we highlight the role of geographic distance (spatial accessibility).
+To illustrate the asymptotic bias of PPML, we also examine whether the reform has affected gender homophily between patients and doctors.